 Providing extras is a double-edged sword.

-I started with this ‘seemingly logical’ way to woo the guests by providing complimentary wine and a welcome pack on arrival.
+I started with this ‘seemingly logical’ way to woo the guests by providing complimentary wine and a guest welcome book on arrival.
 Still, it didn’t take me long to realise that it wasn’t worth the effort and cost – every guest was consuming it all but no mention of it in the reviews, and they will still be ruthless when complaining about issues.

 I recommend not to stock the kitchen with food other than coffee, tea, basic spices and something like olive oil.